University of Saskatchewan academics: Emma Lake Kenderdine Campus

 The Emma Lake Kenderdine Campus consists of a 55 acre plot of land on Emma Lake, located about 50 kilometres north of Prince Albert.
 The campus has served as an environmental research centre, and has hosted thousands of artist's workshops, community arts programs, and experiential learning projects.

 It was established by Augustus Kenderdine in 1935 as the Murray Point Art School.
-The campus hosted the Emma Lake Artist's Workshops which were attended by artists such as Dorothy Knowles, William Perehudoff, Douglas Bentham, Robert Christie, and the Regina Five.
+The campus hosted the Emma Lake Artists' Workshops which were attended by artists such as Dorothy Knowles, William Perehudoff, Douglas Bentham, Robert Christie, and the Regina Five.
 In the 1970s, the U of S and Prince Albert Community College transformed the Murray Point Art School into the Emma Lake Kenderdine Campus.
 In 1988, the Prince Albert Community College merged with Northern Technical Institute, forming what would become the SIAST Woodland Campus.
 In 1998, University of Saskatchewan became the sole owner of the campus due to organizational changes at SIAST.
 In 2005, the Emma Lake Kenderdine Campus added experiential learning projects in science (biology, soil science, education, and renewable resource management) to its list of programs.

 In November 2012, the University of Saskatchewan announced its decision to suspend all activities of the Emma Lake Kenderdine Campus through 2016.
 This was done as part of the university's operating budget adjustments in an effort to cut costs.